Ultrasonography in choosing a surgical tactics for removing pyogenic granulomas of the skin in children: a clinical observation

 Abstract

-BACKGROUND.
-Pyogenic granuloma (PG), also known as lobular capillary hemangioma (LCH), is an acquired benign vascular tumor, usually presenting as a solitary papule or nodule on the skin or mucosa, most often occurring in children aged 6–7 years.
-It is characterized by recurrence and bleeding with minimal trauma, while bleeding can be intense.
-Ultrasound imaging plays an important role in the differential diagnosis of pyogenic granulomas and the choice of treatment.
+Pyogenic granuloma, also known as lobular capillary hemangioma, is an acquired benign vascular tumor, it usually presents as a solitary papule or nodule on the skin or mucosa; in children, it most often occurs at the age of 6–7 years.
+Pyogenic granuloma is characterized by recurrence and bleeding with minimal trauma.
+Ultrasound imaging plays an important role in the differential diagnosis of pyogenic granulomas and the choice of treatment method.

 Full Text